mate-academy/react_todo-app-with-api/README.md

 ## Other improvements
 - Every `focusInput` call launches to the top of the page, it's not convenient if you were doing something at another place.

+## Notes
+- Removing a single element from a dictionary can be done either with `delete[id]` or destructuring into a rest parameter.